Soppe/RV32IToREBEL/README.md

 # References

-The Lexer and Parser parts of the code was copied from [GIT](https://github.com/AZHenley/riscv-parser), a [RISC-V parser created by Austin Henley](https://austinhenley.com/blog/parsingriscv.html), and then adapted to our needs.
+The Lexer, Parser, and Token classes under code/Parsers was copied from [GIT](https://github.com/AZHenley/riscv-parser), a [RISC-V parser created by Austin Henley](https://austinhenley.com/blog/parsingriscv.html), and then adapted to our needs.

 ## GCC Toolchain setup